-Five to ten percent of breast cancers are associated with inherited factors.
-This means that the vast majority of breast cancer patients do not have a family history.
+The vast majority of breast cancer patients do not have a genetic mutation that increase the risk of developing breast cancer.
 However, if you have a first-degree female relative (such as your mother, sister, or daughter) diagnosed with breast cancer, your risk is doubled.
-Add a second first-degree relative and it goes up to five times.
+Add a second first-degree relative and it goes up five times the average risk.

 The two inherited genes that are most commonly associated with breast cancer are BRCA1 and BRCA2.
 These genes are dominant, which means you only need one copy of the gene to increase your risk.